tikhono/CryptoHackPals/pals/set3/_19_break_fixed_nonce_ctr_mode_usong_substitutions/README.md

 > ### Break fixed-nonce CTR mode using substitutions
 >
 > Take your CTR encrypt/decrypt function and fix its nonce value to 0.
-Generate a random AES key.
+Generate a random AES KEY.
 >
 > In _successive encryptions_ (_not_ in one big running CTR stream), encrypt each line of the base64 decodes of the following, producing multiple independent ciphertexts:
 >